TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Republican Midterm Messaging Tied to Pelosi, Despite Pa.
+Loss
+*   Trump Lashes Out: Mueller Probe Should Never Have Been Started
+*   Turley: Comey May Have Lied to Congress, McCabe Firing Hurts Case
 *   Democrats' Dilemma: An Energized Left vs. Moderation
-*   GOP Midterm Messaging Tied to Pelosi, Despite Pa.
-Loss
-*   Grassley, Graham Call for Special Counsel to Probe FBI, FISA Abuse
-*   Why It Doesn't Matter Who the Winner Is in PA-18
 *   Republicans Face Reckoning on Power of Trump Coalition
 *   Presidential Job Approval
 *   Cartoons of the Week